A HEALTHY BALANCED DIET, AVOIDING FAST FOOD, CAN HAVE A POSITIVE IMPACT ON WELLBEING

 The 24/7 Helpline volunteers

-Our 24/7 Anxiety Helpline is often the front line of our services, providing a vital point of contact for those experiencing anxiety, and for their family and friends.
+Our 24/7 free nationwide Anxiety Helpline is often the front line of our services, providing a vital point of contact for those experiencing anxiety, and for their family and friends.
 Our volunteers receive full training but suitable applicants would meet a certain level of mental health study or work experience (e.g. suits university psychology students who are at least in their 2nd year of study or anyone with a Level 4 Mental Health qualification).
 Volunteers also need to be responsible, reliable, and have excellent people skills as the role involves communicating with highly distressed and at risk individuals.
 A commitment of at least 1 year of helpline shifts and monthly meeting attendance is required.

 If you have specific skills or knowledge, experience with fundraising, marketing, community education, projects or business we warmly welcome you to get in touch.

-- All volunteers will also be asked to review and sign a code of conduct agreement, IT use policy, confidentiality agreement and reference checks may be made.
+- All volunteers will also be asked to review and sign a code of conduct agreement, IT use policy, confidentiality agreement etc.

 THANKS TO OUR PARTNERS